 - Keep the contact details of a reputable plumber to hand.

-What to do if you discover a problem
+What to do if you have frozen pipes?

 - If you don't have any water check with neighbours.
 If they still have water, your pipes may be frozen